© 2022 GOECO | All rights reserved

 Both healthcare and medical volunteers may be placed in local hospitals, clinics, elder homes or related institutions that are located both in the city of Cuzco.

 The healthcare placement is suitable for students of health science, students in nursing school, pre-med students and students in their first two years of medical school.
 Healthcare volunteers will be involved in tasks such as providing companionship, distributing medications, leading workshops, leading discussions or leading arts and crafts and related activities for elders or people with disabilities.
-Volunteers in this placement may also partake in dental or physical therapy placements.
+Volunteers in this placement may also partake in dental or physical therapy placements (previous experience in these fields are required).

 The medical placement is suitable for both licensed medical professionals as well as students in their third or fourth year of medical school.
 Volunteers in the medical placement may be involved in more hands-on tasks such as taking vital signs, updating patient records, shadowing other medical professionals, partaking in medical campaigns and vaccination programs and/or assisting with check-ups and triage.